Come and join us!

 This role requires specialist training once recruited which is delivered by the Palliative Care team.

-Current availability for this role is Tuesday, Thursday, Friday, Saturday or Sunday mornings and Wednesday, Saturday and Sunday afternoons.
+Current availability for this role is Wednesday afternoon, Friday mornings and weekends.

 Volunteers welcome and spend time with patients, and generally assist with the smooth running of the unit by undertaking tasks under the direction of nursing staff Volunteers will be able to provide company for those patients on their own, giving out drinks under the direction of staff and maintaining a tidy ward environment.

-Current availability for this role is Wednesday or Friday afternoons or Friday mornings.
+Current availability for this role is Tuesday, Thursday and Friday afternoons

-Current availability for this role is Wednesday or Friday morning and Monday to Thursday afternoon.
+Current availability for this role is a Wednesday, Thursday and Friday afternoon and a Friday morning.

 This is an important role for volunteers who spend time with patients on Rosemary Ward talking, listening, tidying and providing non-nursing help and support to staff.
 Volunteers also assist with giving out meals, opening any food packaging, cutting food into manageable pieces and ensuring patients can access their food.